schrauger/UCF-People-Directory/README.md

-# UCF-College-Accordion
+# UCF-People-Directory
-Accordion shortcode for the UCF College Theme
+People directory shortcode for the UCF College Theme.
+Also a block.

 Use [ucf_people_directory] shortcode on a page